davidrmiller/neural2d/README.md

      ./neural2d topology.txt inputData.txt weights.txt -p

-Then open a web browser and point it at http://localhost:24080 .
+Then open a web browser and point it at [http://localhost:24080](http://localhost:24080) .

+If your firewall complains, you may need to allow access to TCP port 24080.

 **How do I use my own data instead of the digits images?**<a name="howOwnData"></a>